senakasjp/prescribe/AI_FEATURES.md

 # AI-Powered Medical Recommendations

-This document describes the AI features integrated into the Prescribe Patient Management System.
+This document describes the AI features integrated into the M-Prescribe Patient Management System.

 ## 🤖 Features